§ 115C-12. Powers and duties of the Board generally.

 (18) Duty to Develop and Implement a Uniform Education Reporting System, Which Shall Include Standards and Procedures for Collecting Fiscal and Personnel Information. -

 a.
 The State Board of Education shall adopt standards and procedures for local school administrative units to provide timely, accurate, and complete fiscal and personnel information, including payroll information, on all school personnel.
-All local school administrative units shall comply with these standards and procedures by the beginning of the 1987-88 school year.

 b.
 The State Board of Education shall develop and implement a Uniform Education Reporting System that shall include requirements for collecting, processing, and reporting fiscal, personnel, and student data, by means of electronic transfer of data files from local computers to the State Computer Center through the State Communications Network.
-All local school administrative units shall comply with the requirements of the Uniform Education Reporting System by the beginning of the 1989-90 school year.

 c.
 The State Board of Education shall comply with the provisions of G.S.
 116-11(10a) to plan and implement an exchange of information between the public schools and the institutions of higher education in the State.
 The State Board of Education shall require local boards of education to provide to the parents of children at a school all information except for confidential information received about that school from institutions of higher education pursuant to G.S.
 116-11(10a) and to make that information available to the general public.

 d.
 The State Board of Education shall modify the Uniform Education Reporting System to provide clear, accurate, and standard information on the use of funds at the unit and school level.
 The plan shall provide information that will enable the General Assembly to determine State, local, and federal expenditures for personnel at the unit and school level.
 The plan also shall allow the tracking of expenditures for textbooks, educational supplies and equipment, capital outlay, at-risk students, and other purposes.
-The revised Uniform Education Reporting System shall be implemented beginning with the 1999-2000 school year.

 (19) Duty to Identify Required Reports and to Eliminate Unnecessary Reports and Paperwork. - Prior to the beginning of each school year, the State Board of Education shall identify all reports that are required at the State level for the school year.